julianburr/sketch-debugger/README.md

  - [ ] Pull bootstraped plugin out of [`sketch-plugin-boilerplate`](https://github.com/julianburr/sketch-plugin-boilerplate)
  - [ ] Create build structure that also creates compiled and optimized util folder to be used as npm entry point
  - [ ] Add git hook to automatically bundle on every commit to ensure to have the latest `.sketchplugin` bundle available at all times
+ - [ ] Create simple website with howtos and documentation of util functions

 ## Debugger Todos